sflifesciences/sflifesciences-website/README.md

-# SF Life Sciences Website Clone
+# SF Life Sciences Website

-This is a complete clone of the SF Life Sciences website (https://sflifesciences.com).
+This is a complete website of the SF Life Sciences website (https://sflifesciences.com).

 ## Directory Structure